hartoman/MultiMapper/README.md

 The Themes for Settlement are:

 * Village, medieval fantasy-style, surrounded by lush forest.
-* Post-Apoc, after-the-nukes settlement where the buildings are mare from rusted metal sheets, the fortifications are made from serrated scrap metal and all water is black from the radiation and the toxic waste.
+* Post-Apoc, after-the-nukes settlement where the buildings are made from rusted metal sheets, the fortifications are made from serrated scrap metal and all water is black from the radiation and the toxic waste.
 * Dark Urban, a megalopolis of cold, glass skyscapers, in the middle of a gloomy nowhere.